ABridoux/SafeFetching/Sources/SafeFetching/SafeFetching.docc/Articles/build-predicates.md

 # Build Predicates

-Learn how to specify safe predicates safely when building a request.
+Learn how to safely specify predicates when building a request.

 Examples in the article refer to this entity.